Who’s Who at PEATC

 Tayley Carter

-Tayley Carter was born and raised in Newport News, VA.
+Tayley was born and raised in Newport News, VA.
 She first earned her associate degree in Social Science at Thomas Nelson Community College.
-Tayley then graduated in 2021 from Old Dominion University with a bachelor’s degree in Communications (Lifespan) and minor in Psychology.
+Tayley then graduated in 2021 from Old Dominion University with a bachelor's degree in Communications (Lifespan) and minor in Psychology.
 At both schools she worked for TRiO Student Support Services, a higher education program that provides resources and guidance to students with disabilities, students with low-income, and first-generation students.
 Tayley continued her administrative experience at LINK of Hampton Roads, a non-profit organization that serves individuals experiencing homelessness, food insecurity, and low access to other basic needs.
-Her ultimate dream is to get communication established as a core subject in elementary schools as she believes it is an essential building block for a better world (specifically nonviolent communication).
-Tayley enjoys traveling, antique shopping, photography, and relaxing with her cat Pluto.

 Christina Escalante